-Scientific Name

 Description

-×Tacisedum 'Barton Pink', also known as ×Graptosedum 'Barton Pink', is a small succulent that forms rosettes of grayish-green with whitish margins.
-The rosettes grow up to 5 inches (12.5 cm) in diameter.
-Leaves are up to 1.6 inches (6.5 cm) long.
-Flowers are star-shaped and up to 1 inch (2.5 cm) across and appear at the top of up to 10 inches (25 cm) long, branched inflorescences.
-The petals are bright pink with a darker mid stripe inside and much paler pink with a greenish pink mid-stripe outside.
+×Tacisedum 'Barton Pink', also known as ×Graptosedum 'Barton Pink', is a small succulent that forms rosettes of grayish-green leaves with whitish margins.
+The rosettes can reach up to 5 inches (12.5 cm) in diameter, while the leaves can grow up to 1.6 inches (6.5 cm) long.

 Hardiness